--Risk factors for metformin-associated lactic acidosis include renal impairment, concomitant use of certain drugs (e.g., carbonic anhydrase inhibitors such as topiramate), age 65 years old or greater, having a radiological study with contrast, surgery, and other procedures, hypoxic states (e.g., acute congestive heart failure), excessive alcohol intake, and hepatic impairment; recommendations are provided in the full prescribing guidelines to reduce the risks.
+- Risk factors for metformin-associated lactic acidosis include renal impairment, concomitant use of certain drugs (e.g., carbonic anhydrase inhibitors such as topiramate), age 65 years or older, having a radiological study with contrast, surgery, and other procedures, hypoxic states (e.g., acute congestive heart failure), excessive alcohol intake, and hepatic impairment; recommendations are provided in the full prescribing guidelines to reduce the risks.

--If acidosis is suspected, immediately discontinue drug and hospitalize patient.
+- If metformin-associated acidosis is suspected, immediately discontinue therapy and institute general supportive measures in a hospitalized setting.
 Prompt hemodialysis is recommended.

 Safety and efficacy have not been established in patients younger than 18 years.